How to Treat & Prevent Black Spot on Roses

 WHICH ROSES ARE MORE RESISTANT TO BLACK SPOT?

 Often the best approach to eliminating black spot in the garden is to replace your most vulnerable roses with newer disease-resistant hybrids, advises Peter Kukileski, author of Roses Without Chemicals, which lists 150 rose varieties that excel in gardens without the use of pesticides.
-Disease-resistant roses are also less susceptible to other common fungal ailments, such as powdery mildew, rust, and anthracnose.
+They're also less susceptible to other common fungal ailments, such as powdery mildew, rust, and anthracnose.

 The degree of resistance can vary depending on plant care, site conditions, and the local environment, but in most cases your disease-resistant roses won’t suffer much even if they do get black spot.
 "Some varieties of roses have a tendency that if they do get some black spot on their leaves, they won’t defoliate.
 The genetics of the plant are strong enough to keep the leaves on the plant even with disease,” says Kukileski.